Commuting symplectomorphisms and Dehn twists in divisors

 \end{theorem}

 Here $\Lambda$ is the Novikov field.
-In the rest of the introduction, we explain the elliptic relation (and also state its Lagrangian version) together with its application to Dehn twists in divisors, starting from the latter.
+In the rest of the introduction, we explain the elliptic relation, state its Lagrangian version, and consider applications to Dehn twists in divisors.
+We begin by discussing our results regarding Dehn twists.